| Charles C. Stadden, one of the worlds most famous designers of military

 Whitechapel began producing 1 or 1.5 inch figures in white metal.
 These were

+sold with painted the brushwork being done by Hingle.
 In 1951 the first 54mm figures were produced.
 Around 1953 the figures came

 to the attention of Roy Belmont-Maitland who was then running a clothing company.